EgorOrachyov/Berserk/Engine/Source/Core/README.md

 # Core System

-Engine core system provides the most common and primary basic features for building applications and another engine's sus-systems.
+Engine core system provides the most common and primary basic features for building applications and another engine's sub-systems.
 Evolves as subset of features for working with math, strings, XML, time, platforms and drivers configuration, containers and threads.
 Provides sufficient functionality in memory managing, allows to omit platform malloc / free and use engine build-in specialized pool, stack, linear and list allocators.